PerovskitePV/EYcalc/readme.md

 By making use of pre-simulated textures (e.g., inverted pyramids, regular upright pyramids, random pyramids) by geometrical ray tracing, any incoherent interface within the architecture can also be textured.

-The software is available as source code and a simple to use graphical user interface (GUI), which requires either a MATLAB (>R2017a) installation or the MATLAB runtime.
+The software is available as source code and as a simple to use graphical user interface (GUI), which requires either a MATLAB (>R2017a and >R2020b, respectively) installation or the MATLAB runtime.

 ### Basic Features